 Wednesday morning I got up and found that all the ATMs in my hostel’s neighborhood were down.
 They had been completely drained of cash by the late night rush.
 I had some rupees in my wallet and figured for a large purchase like a train ticket, I’d be able to use my credit card.
 (Spoiler alert: I couldn’t.)

 When the pieces just don’t fit

-I arrived at the main Delhi train station and after about 30 minutes and asking directions of approximately a dozen different people, managed to find my way to the tourist office.
+I arrived at the main Delhi train station and after about 30 minutes of asking directions from approximately a dozen different people, I managed to find my way to the tourist office.